 Kickstart funding is for applications of up to £10,000, and is intended to support early-stage project research and development, and the creation of immersive proof of concepts across AR, VR, and MR platforms.
-This fund is open only to creators who have participated in StoryFutures Academy training programmes, and are looking to put their new skills into practice and take their next practical steps in developing an immersive project.
+This fund is open only to creators who have participated in StoryFutures Academy training programmes, and are looking to put their new skills into practice and take their next practical steps in developing one of their first immersive projects.

 All proposals should seek to:

-- innovate in terms of story form or format, enabled by immersive technologies (i.e. VR, AR, MR and immersive sound technology)
+• Innovate in terms of story form or format, enabled by immersive technologies (i.e. VR, AR, MR and immersive audio technology)

-- define a target demographic and route to that audience via either footfall or digital reach
+• Define a target demographic and route to that audience via digital reach or footfall

 In this context, immersive technologies refer to:

-This may include Head Mounted Display (HMD) technology, as experiences that don’t require an HMD (such as mobile AR).
-Immersive sound technology includes use of spatial sound or other augmented audio techniques.
+This may include Head Mounted Display (HMD) technology, as well as experiences that don’t require an HMD (such as mobile AR).
+Immersive audio technology includes the use of spatial sound or other augmented audio techniques.
 Audio-only projects are eligible.

 Please note that, while you are free to choose whichever technology or platform best suits your creative idea, StoryFutures Academy is particularly interested in supporting projects that have delivery platforms and distribution methods that are able to reach wide audiences.